-After the design requirements discussed in Chapter 1 have been finalized, you can pseudocode sections of your app to solve complex development issues.
+After design requirements are finalized, you can pseudo-code sections of your app to solve complex development issues.
 Flowcharting is a common method of diagramming an algorithm.
 An algorithm is represented as different types of boxes connected by lines and arrows.
 Developers often use flowcharting to express code visually.
-See Figure 4-1.
+See Figure 4-4.

-Figure 4-1.
+Figure 4-4.
 Sample flowchart showing common figures and their associated names